 Permanent Lips Training

 If you’re like me, you hate applying lipstick.
-Even the feeling of lipstick on your lips bothers you like crazy, and the thought of it smudging or having to reapply it several times throughout the day is exhausting.
+Even the feeling of lipstick on your lips bothers you like crazy, and the thought of it smudging, getting it on your teeth, or having to reapply it several times throughout the day is exhausting.
 Most days you apply a thin layer of lip balm and head out the front door, only to see yourself in the mirror later and realize that your lips are almost the same color as your foundation.
 Irritating right?
 People like us have figured out that resorting to only wearing lipstick during events is not the answer, but permanent cosmetics and permanent lip color can solve the problem on a daily basis.
 Permanent cosmetics can boost your confidence and give you a whole new look just by adding color to your lips.
 Your lips are a focal point in your face, drawing attention solely because you use them to speak.
 In linguistics, the lips are two of several places of articulation, or spots in the mouth and throat that aid in the blockage of air moving out from the lungs in order to make words.
 Permanent lip color enhances your natural beauty, bringing out the blush of your cheeks and skin.
 When getting permanent lip color done, you can even overline your lips if they are very thin, in a very natural way.

 Are you hoping to become a Permanent Cosmetics Artist?